 The Index Select attributes window, shown in Figure 1.103, contains nine spin boxes that allow you to enter minimum and maximum ranges for i,j,k.
 To select all cells in the X dimension whose index is greater than 10, you would enter 10 into the spin box in the I row and Min column.
 Then you would enter max into the spin box in the Max column in the I row.
 Finally, you would enter a stride of 1 into the spin box in the Incr column in the I row.
 If you wanted to sub-select cell ranges for the Y dimension, you could follow a similar procedure using the spin boxes in the J row and so forth.
 To set a range, first select the maximum number of dimensions to which the Index Select operator will apply.
 To set the dimension, click on the 1D, 2D, 3D radio buttons.
-Note that if the chosen number of dimensions is larger than the number of dimensions in the database, the extra dimension ranges are ignored.
-It is generally best to select the same number of dimensions as the database.
-The three range text fields are listed in i,j,k order from top to bottom.
-To restrict the number of cells in the X-dimension, use spin boxes in the I row.
-To restrict the number of cells in the Y-dimension, use the spin boxes in the K row.
+Note that if the chosen number of dimensions is larger than the number of dimensions as the database, the extra dimension ranges are ignored.
+It is generally best to select the same number of cells in the X-dimension, use spin boxes in the I row.
+To restrict the number of cells in the Y-dimension, use the spin boxes in the J row.
+To restrict the number of cells in the Z-dimension, use the spin boxes in the K row.